Fukang

 Fukang is a county-level city in Xinjiang Uygur Autonomous Region, China.
 Its area is 11726 km2 and its population in 2007 was reported as approximately 1.5 million.
 Fukang is located in Northern Xinjiang in Changji Hui Autonomous Prefecture, north of Ürümqi.

 History

 As early as the Han and Tang dynasties, Fukang was an important stopover on the ancient Silk Road.
 The Qianlong Emperor of the Qing dynasty established it as a county in 1776.
 Its status was changed to a city in November 1992.

+Subdivisions

+Fukang is made up of 3 subdistricts, 4 towns, 1 township, and 2 ethnic townships.

 Climate

 Economy

 In 2007, Fukang City's GDP was 4.822 billion yuan, 2.3 times that of 2002, an average annual increase of 17.6%.
 Per capita GDP reached 30,000 yuan, 2.1 times that of 2002, an average annual increase of 16.5%.

 Fukang's economy relies primarily on heavy industry, agriculture and tourism.

 Among the tourist attractions in the area are Bogda Peak and the Heavenly Lake of Tianshan.

 Bogeda Biosphere Reserve, in the east part of the Tianshan Mountains, was designated a member of UNESCO's Man and Biosphere reserve in 1990.

 Irrigated agriculture in the Fukang is enabled by streams flowing from the Tian Shan mountains, as well as by the eastern branch of the Irtysh–Karamay–Ürümqi Canal, which crosses the Gurbantünggüt Desert, bringing to Fukang water from the Irtysh River.